 Building on 28 years of experience in helping children, youth, families, and chronically homeless adults, we know what works to break the cycle of homelessness in people’s lives.
 New Reach delivers a full spectrum of housing interventions to over 2,750 Connecticut residents each year including over 1,500 children.
-Our goal is that all YOUTH, FAMILIES, VETERANS, AND INDIVIDUALS find a safe, affordable home with services and supports necessary to achieve a fulfilling, self-reliant life.
+Our goal is that all YOUTH, FAMILIES, AND INDIVIDUALS find a safe, affordable home with services and supports necessary to achieve a fulfilling, self-reliant life.

 AND WE KNOW THAT IT WORKS…